aandergr/serverstat-linux/README.md

 (Where stat is the name of the user and /var/www/html/stat the path of this software)

+Also, there is a `serverstat-linux.service` systemctl script template in this repository.

 Consult the documentation of your operating system for more information.

 Now you can point your browser to the direction of your stat.pl and (hopefully)